 Q: I have personal concerns about receiving the COVID-19 vaccine or do not agree that COVID-19 is a threat to my health.

 A: While we are a science-fiction convention, science says the best way we can protect our attendees this year is by being vaccinated.
-Regardless of personal reasons or feelings about the COVID-19 vaccination or COVID-19, those who are not fully vaccinated against COVID-19, unless they are children not in the currently covered age group, will not be able to attend Capricon 42 in-person.
-Please consider joining us virtually.
+Regardless of personal reasons or feelings about the COVID-19 vaccination or COVID-19, those who are not fully vaccinated against COVID-19, unless they are children not in the currently covered age group, will not be able to attend Capricon 43 in-person.
 We hope to see you next year!

 Q: What is the current age of children not covered by the Emergency Use Authorization (EUA) or authorization?
 My child is under “x” age.
 Do they need to provide proof of COVID-19 Vaccination?

-A: As of November 21, 2021 children aged 5 and up are now eligible for vaccination and therefore need to provide proof of vaccination against COVID-19.
-For children attending under the age of 5, you will need to provide an approved negative covid test.
+A: As of September 30, 2022 children aged 6 months and up are now eligible for vaccination and therefore need to provide proof of vaccination against COVID-19.
 If this policy changes due to a EUA or authorization for additional age groups, it will be updated here.

 Q: I still have questions about the vaccines!